Liyue1d/GNN_2OPT/README.md

 - UpdateGraph: Needs to be run after the graph file GRAPH.xml (in XML format) is updated in python/input

-- TrainCaller: Trains the GCN on the current graph
+- TrainCaller: Trains the GCN on the current graph.
+Required before using the GCN

 - gcnApplicationCaller: Solves a problem (s,d,M): start/destination/mandatory and returns the result